fb-pixel

 Application SuggestionInstructions

-Season MeatsSprinkle garlic herb seasoning generously on your favorite meats before grilling, roasting, or pan-searing.
+Season MeatsGenerously sprinkle garlic herb seasoning mix on your favorite meats before grilling, roasting, or pan-searing.
 The savory flavors will infuse into the meat, creating a mouthwatering and aromatic experience.

 Enhance VegetablesToss your roasted or steamed vegetables with a drizzle of olive oil and a sprinkle of garlic herb seasoning for a burst of flavor.
 The herbs will complement the natural sweetness of the vegetables, taking your side dishes to a whole new level.

-Elevate Soups and StewsAdd a tablespoon or two of garlic herb seasoning to your homemade soup or stew to enhance the depth of flavors.
+Elevate Soups and StewsAdd a tablespoon or two of this mix to an easy soup or stew to enhance the depth of flavors.
 The combination of herbs will add complexity and richness to your comforting dishes.

-Upgrade Homemade BreadFor a delicious twist on 5 Minute No-Knead Bread, incorporate garlic herb seasoning into your homemade dough.
+Upgrade Homemade BreadFor a delicious twist on no-knead artisan bread, incorporate the seasoning into your homemade dough.
 The aromas of garlic and herbs will permeate the loaf, making every bite a delight.

 A Mason jar with garlic and herb seasoning and a label that says "Roast Rub" on it.